supercharge/docs/strings.md

 ## Available Methods
-Here’s a list of available methods in the collections package:
+Here’s a list of available methods in the strings package:

 <style>
     #collection-method-list > p {